0.0 Bachelorarbeit - Gesamtübersicht

 We selected distinct prefrontal control hubs based on the functional dissociation previously established in the visual system by Bedini & Baldauf (2021).
 This selection tests whether these visual control architectures map onto auditory processing.

-• Frontal Eye Field (FEF): A core node of the Dorsal Attention Network (DAN), hypothesized to exert top-down control over the spatial auditory “Where”-stream.
+FEF (Frontal Eye Field).
+A core node of the Dorsal Attention Network (DAN), hypothesised to exert top-down control over the spatial auditory “Where”-stream.

-• Anterior Inferior Frontal Junction (IFJa): Part of the Frontoparietal Network (FPN), hypothesized to mediate feature-based attention and semantic processing within the auditory “What”-stream Bedini & Baldauf (2021).
+IFJa (Anterior Inferior Frontal Junction).
+Part of the Frontoparietal Network (FPN), hypothesised to mediate feature-based attention and semantic processing within the auditory “What”-stream Bedini & Baldauf (2021).

-• Posterior Inferior Frontal Junction (IFJp) - Control Seed: Included strictly as a methodological baseline.
+IFJp (Posterior Inferior Frontal Junction) --- Control Seed.
+Included strictly as a methodological baseline.
 IFJp is associated with the Multiple-Demand (MD) system for general-purpose executive tasks Bedini & Baldauf (2021).
 Factoring out its variance allows for a double dissociation, ensuring that the observed control over the auditory network is highly specific to the IFJa.

 3.2.3 The Dorsal Pathways (Where & How)

-The dorsal pathways process spatial localization (Where) and sensorimotor integration (How) (Hickok & Poeppel 2007 - Nature).
-ROI selection relies on the connectivity profiles outlined by Rolls et al. (2023) - Cerebral Cortex and recent functional data by Dureux (2024).
+The dorsal pathways process spatial localisation (Where) and sensorimotor integration (How) (Hickok & Poeppel 2007 - Nature).

 3.2.3.1 The Spatial-Orienting Network (Where-Stream)